New data shows Chicago’s speed cameras are effective in preventing traffic deaths

 This week Streetsblog asked CDOT for fresher numbers, and the department provided the following info about a recent analysis of the speed camera program the department conducted, in compliance with a requirement in the state legislation that enabled the program.

 As of January 1, 2020, Chicago had 161 speed cameras deployed at 68 Child Safety Zones (areas within one-eighth of a mile of a park or school, the only locations where state law permits the cams), according to CDOT.
-96 of the cameras enforce speed in one direction of travel, and 65 cams enforcing speed in both directions of travel.
+96 of the cameras enforce speed in one direction of travel, and 65 cams enforce speed in both directions of travel.
 84 cameras were installed at 39 park zones, and 77 cameras were deployed at 29 school zones.

-For CDOT’s analysis, two single-direction cameras located in close to each other (generally, opposite one another on either side of a roadway) were analyzed as a single location for consistency, the department said.
+For CDOT’s analysis, two single-direction cameras located close to each other (generally, opposite one another on either side of a roadway) were analyzed as a single location for consistency, the department said.
 A total of 106 locations, where a total of 149 speed cams were installed, were analyzed using crash data from the Illinois Department of Transportation.
 Twelve cameras that were activated in 2018 weren’t part of this analysis, because the city doesn’t yet have two full years of before and after data.

 The study’s goal was to learn how traffic safety has changed in the areas around the speed cameras, comparing the numbers of crashes before and after camera installation, according to CDOT.
 Collisions within an eighth of a mile of camera locations were counted for two, two-year periods.
 2012-2013 represents the period “before” installation of the cameras, and 2017-2018 represents the period “after” deployment.
-These two periods were then compared to each other, and then to citywide crash
+These two periods were then compared to each other, and then to citywide crash data for those periods.

 Between 2012-2013 and 2017-2018, the number of crashes for all crash types considered in this analysis – except bike and pedestrian – increased, both citywide and at speed camera locations, the department said.
 However, the increases at cam locations were significantly lower than those experienced throughout the city as a whole.
 “This fact attests to the effectiveness of the cameras.”
 Some takeaways: